devfinwiz/Fin-Maestro-Web/README.md

 Fin-Maestro is a cutting-edge web application that aims to make it easier for market participants to operate more effectively and intelligently by thoroughly examining various parameters of various financial instruments.

-## Fin-Maesto is comprised of 10 main modules:
+## Fin-Maestro is comprised of 10 main modules:

 1. [Valuation Determiner](https://github.com/devfinwiz/Fin-Maestro#1-valuation-determiner)
 2. [Mock Trader](https://github.com/devfinwiz/Fin-Maestro#2-mock-trader)